 The NBAA Flight Attendants Committee (FAC) is dedicated to promoting education and training as a means for business aviation flight attendants and flight technicians to enhance their professional careers.
 To support this position, NBAA offers aspiring and current flight attendants/flight technicians the opportunity to receive scholarships for training and career advancement (complete training packages and monetary awards available).

-Typically, the online application goes “live” in January of each year with a deadline in March for submissions.
+Typically, the online application goes “live” in January of each year with a deadline in late February or early March for submissions.
 You do not have to be a member of NBAA to apply however, it is highly recommended that you join.
 The scholarships are awarded at the NBAA Flight Attendants/Flight Technicians Conference in May of each year.
-As a scholarship recipient, you also receive complimentary admission to the conference.

 For more information, please go to: https://www.nbaa.org/prodev/scholarships/fltatt/